javisastre/use-expense-app/README.md

 # useExpense app

 A simple app to keep track of your personal expenses.

 Developed using:
-- Hooks on the React framework (Frontend)
+- React Hooks framework (Frontend)
 - NodeJS (Backend)
+- Mongoose (Model)
+- MongoDB Atlas (DataBase)
-- Material UI library
+- Material UI library (CSS)
-- Netlify for deployment
+- Netlify (deployment)

+Components:
+- Activity: all the expenses added (amount, category and time & date).
+Edit or remove any of them.
+- AddExpense: add a new expense (amount and category)
+- Overview: montlhy overview.